 Attend at your allocated time.
 Thousands of patients will be seen at these Community Clinics so you will not be able to be seen earlier or later than your appointed time.
 If you are unable to attend or the appointment is unsuitable you must contact the telephone number on your letter.

-Be prepared to queue and maintain social distancing at all times and respect your fellow patients.
+Be prepared to maintain social distancing at all times and respect your fellow patients.

 Bring a face covering (unless medically unable to wear one)